felwag/photoreceptor-pattern-analysis/README.md

-# Overview
+# 1 Overview
 ...

-# Repo Contents
+# 2 Repo Contents
-...
+This repository contains the FIJI macro used for photoreceptor pattern analysis in human retinal organoids (folder "FIJI macro file").

+In addition, there are demo data (folder "demo") to run the software on a sample input image.
+In this folder, the software training files are also saved, so the FIJI macro can be directly tested and no own software training on cell detection and classification is required (see section 5 below)

-# System Requirements
+# 3 System Requirements
 This macro is supported for macOS and Windows.
 It has been tested on macOS Mojave (10.14), macOS Catalina (10.15) and Windows 10.

-# Installation Guide
+# 4 Installation Guide
 Install ImageJ or FIJI software: https://imagej.net/downloads.

 Install the Weka pixel and label classifier packages via the FIJI update site by selecting the following update sites and re-starting FIJI: